alecthomas/voluptuous/README.rst

   >>> schema({3: 4})
   Traceback (most recent call last):
   ...
-  Invalid: required key 1 not provided
+  InvalidList: required key 1 not provided

 And per-key, with the marker token ``required(key)``::